-Choose a device management solution for System Center Configuration Manager
+Choose a device management solution for Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-System Center Configuration Manager (also known as ConfgMgr or SCCM) offers different solutions for managing PCs, servers, and devices.
-You can choose the solution that's right for you, based on the device platforms you need to manage and the management functionality you need.
+Configuration Manager offers different solutions for managing PCs, servers, and devices.
+Choose the solution that's right for your organization.
+Base your decision on the device platforms you need to manage and the management functionality you need.

-This option uses the device management capabilities built into the operating systems of some device platforms.
-While not as full-featured as the client-based management, on-premises mobile device management provides a lighter touch approach to management by using on-premises Configuration Manager resources to reach and manage devices.
-Note that this option is currently supported only for Windows 10 PCs and Windows 10 Mobile devices.
+This option uses the device management capabilities built into Windows 10.
+While not as full-featured as client-based management, on-premises mobile device management provides a lighter touch approach to management.
+It uses on-premises Configuration Manager resources to manage devices.

-For more information, see Manage mobile devices with on-premises infrastructure in System Center Configuration Manager.
+For more information, see Manage mobile devices with on-premises infrastructure.

 This option uses the Exchange Server connector to connect multiple Exchange servers to Configuration Manager.
 This centralizes management of devices that can connect to Exchange ActiveSync.
-You can configure Exchange mobile device management features, such as remote device wipe and the settings control for multiple Exchange servers, from the Configuration Manager console.
+You can configure Exchange mobile device management features from the Configuration Manager console.
+Example features include remote device wipe and the settings control for multiple Exchange servers.

-For more information, see Manage mobile devices with System Center Configuration Manager and Exchange.
+For more information, see Manage mobile devices with Configuration Manager and Exchange.

 |Mac OS X||Yes||Yes|